How to Buy a House home

 • The lender's own internal score

-• Ask your lender once they've run your credit.
-Getting your credit scores after you've applied for a loan is kind of like putting your seatbelt on after you've already had a wreck, but if you've already applied for a loan and are curious to know your scores, your lender may tell you.
+You can also ask your lender for your score(s) once they've run your credit.
+Getting your credit scores after you've applied for a loan is kind of like putting on your seatbelt after you've already had a wreck, but if you've already applied for a loan, your lender will often tell you your score if you ask.
+Most lenders make you pay for the report(s) before they order it, and if that's the case and they won't share it, point out that you paid for it, not them.

 Do I need to improve my credit score?